Skip to main content

 To the Institute, social cohesion is not about having diversity but about how the community operates together in a diverse society.
 To this end, Dick Stanley’s concise definition, “the willingness of members of society to cooperate with each other in order to survive and prosper”, is a standard the Institute supports.

-Scanlon – Monash Index (SMI)
+Scanlon Index (SI)

 Program Components